 Child abuse or neglect; sex offenders; investigations; reports to law enforcement.
 Adds the complaint that a child has been left alone in the same dwelling with a person to whom the child is not related by blood or marriage and who has been convicted of a sexually violent offense against a minor to the list of complaints of suspected child abuse or neglect upon receipt of which a local department of social services is required to notify the local attorney for the Commonwealth and the local law-enforcement agency.
 The bill also adds such a complaint to the list of complaints that a local department that has been designated as a child-protective services differential response agency by the Department of Social Services must investigate.
-01/15/18 House: Assigned HWI sub: Subcommittee #2 City Position: Support HB 557 Virginia Public Procurement Act; public works contract requirements, apprenticeship utilization.
-Patron: Krizek Summary as introduced:

-Public Procurement Act; public works contract requirements; use of apprentices.
+02/06/18 House: Reported from Health, Welfare and Institutions (17-Y 5-N) 02/09/18 House: Read second time and engrossed Notes: City Position: Support HB 557 Virginia Public Procurement Act; public works contract requirements, apprenticeship utilization.
+Patron: Krizek Virginia Public Procurement Act; public works contract requirements; apprenticeship utilization.
 Creates minimum requirements for the use of apprentices in public works projects paid for in whole or in part by state funds.
 Provides that the failure of a contractor to comply with the apprentice utilization requirement shall be (i) deemed a breach of contract entitling the contracting agency to all remedies allowed by law and under the contract and (ii) considered as evidence bearing upon a contractor's qualification for the award of future contracts.
-01/08/18 House: Referred to Committee on General Laws City Position: Oppose HB 565 Synthetic turf; 3-year moratorium on installation of turf that contains recycled crumb rubber.
-Patron: Gooditis Summary as introduced: Three-year moratorium on installation of synthetic turf that contains recycled crumb rubber from waste tires at schools and recreational parks.
+01/08/18 House: Referred to Committee on General Laws Notes: City Position: Oppose HB 565 Synthetic turf; 3-year moratorium on installation of turf that contains recycled crumb rubber.
+Patron: Gooditis Summary as introduced:

+Three-year moratorium on installation of synthetic turf that contains recycled crumb rubber from waste tires at schools and recreational parks.
 Places a three-year moratorium on the installation of synthetic turf that contains recycled crumb rubber from waste tires within the boundaries of a public or private elementary or secondary school, public or private preschool, or recreational park by any (i) public or private elementary or secondary school, (ii) public or private preschool, or (iii) local governing body.
 The bill also requires the Virginia Department of Health, in coordination with the Virginia Department of Conservation and Recreation and the Virginia Department of Education, to analyze the potential adverse health effects of synthetic turf that contains recycled crumb rubber from waste tires and report its findings to the General Assembly no later than July 1, 2019.
+02/01/18 House: Subcommittee recommends striking from docket (8-Y 0-N)

-01/19/18 House: Assigned Rules sub: Subcommittee #1 City Position: Oppose HB 574 Va.
+Notes: City Position: Oppose

+HB 574 Va.
 Public Procurement Act; cooperative procurement, stream restoration & stormwater management.

+Patron: Hodges

-Patron: Hodges Summary as introduced:
+Summary as introduced:

 Virginia Public Procurement Act; cooperative procurement; stream restoration and stormwater management.
 Excludes the purchase of (i) stream restoration and (ii) stormwater management practices, and all associated and necessary construction and maintenance, from the prohibition on using cooperative procurement to purchase construction.
-01/08/18 House: Referred to Committee on General Laws City Position: Support HB 596 Firearm magazines; prohibition of sale, transfer, etc., fine.
+02/08/18 House: Reported from General Laws with substitute (19-Y 0-N) Notes: City Position: Support HB 596 Firearm magazines; prohibition of sale, transfer, etc., fine.
 Patron: Carr Summary as introduced: